darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ### after tone mapping

-The controls in this group affect the post-processing done after tone mapping.
+The controls in this group affect the processing performed after tone mapping.
 Use them as artistic controls to help you achieve the desired final look.

 reverse all
 : Ticking this checkbox will hide the other controls in the group, and adjust processing settings as if the _master_ reversal sliders, discussed below, were set to 100%, the _purity boost_ parameters to match the values of the corresponding _attenuation_ sliders, and the _reverse rotation_ parameters to mirror the values set with the _rotation_ sliders.
 The values of the hidden sliders will be retained, but not used for processing.
 Unchecking the checkbox will make them visible, and their settings effective, again.
-The checkbox is intended to simplify the user interface (users may wish to create presets with the checkbox ticked), and for quick "what-if" checks.
+: The checkbox is intended to simplify the user interface (users may wish to create presets with the checkbox ticked), and for quick "what-if" checks.

 set from above
-: Clicking the button will _copy_ the values of the sliders from the _before tone mapping_ section, and set the _master_ controls to 100%, producing the same visual effect as ticking _reverse all_.
-However, this only provides a starting point: the sliders will not be hidden, and may be adjusted to taste.
+: Clicking the button will _copy_ the values of the sliders from the [before tone mapping](#before-tone-mapping) section, and set the _master_ controls to 100%, producing the same visual effect as ticking _reverse all_.
+However, this only provides a starting point -- the sliders will not be hidden, and may be adjusted to taste.

 master purity boost, master rotation reversal
 : These are multipliers that affect the individual red/green/blue controls below, allowing you to globally increase or decrease their effect.

 red/green/blue purity boost
 : Restores color purity _after_ the tone curve is applied.
 Higher values make the image look more colorful and chroma-laden, but can introduce artifacts if pushed too far.
-When combined with _attenuation_ (see above), the net effect is a selective desaturation of highlights (since the purity boost does not fully recover purity in highlights, due to them being strongly desaturated by the tone mapping process).
+When combined with _attenuation_ (above), the net effect is a selective desaturation of highlights (since the purity boost does not fully recover purity in highlights, due to them being strongly desaturated by the tone mapping process).

 red/green/blue reverse rotation
 : Reverses the initial primary rotation after the tone curve.
 This offers a final control over the rendered hues.
 This can be used to partly or fully reverse the hue shifts introduced by the corresponding rotation sliders, mostly in the shadows and mid-tones.
-Since the curve is applied per-channel, it is subject to the "Notorious 6" shifts, which mostly affects highlights.
+Since the curve is applied per-channel, it is subject to the "Notorious 6" shifts, which mostly affect highlights.

 ### presets